dr-cyberx/react-super-toast/README.md

 # 🚀 react-super-toast

-> A aaa lightweight and customizable toast notification library for React ⚡
+> A lightweight and customizable toast notification library for React ⚡

 ## ✨ Features